bestblast/GMS_Hyber_API/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to GMS API JSON V2 Protocol documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+**What is an API?**

+An application programming interface is a software tool, typically used to ease the creation of other software or to relay information or instructions between different programs and applications.

+GMS uses APIs to – among other things – allow clients to link their CRM with our A2P messaging solutions or construct a Viber advertising campaign.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.

 .. note::

-   This project is under active development by bla-bla.
+   This project is under active development.

 Contents
 --------